koredalin/laravel-news-manager/README.md

 ## Future Improvements

 - May be lazy loading on the frontend.
 There is no so much information at the moment.
 The app uses news pagination.
+- Setting up a separate database for Laravel tests.

 ## Local Server Installation